 We understand that volunteering in Armenia can be an inspiring yet sometimes expensive proposition.
-Our travel fellowships are generously given to help offset the financial costs of long term volunteerism in the Homeland, and get you on your way to Armenia.
+Our travel reimbursements are generously given to help offset the financial costs of long term volunteerism in the Homeland, and get you on your way to Armenia.

 18+ week participants get a monthly stipend: The monthly stipend of 60,000 AMD is paid on a monthly basis once a participant has completed 18 weeks of service.
 The stipend is payable for up to a maximum of one year from the start of volunteerism.

-Summer Months: In the summer months of June, July and August, participants must complete their volunteer service outside Yerevan if they wish to be eligible for the travel fellowship.
+Summer Months: In the summer months of June, July and August, participants must complete their volunteer service outside Yerevan if they wish to be eligible for the travel reimbursement.
 If a participant is staying long term, and volunteers an additional 14 weeks outside of these summer months (spring or fall), he/she may opt to stay in Yerevan even during the summer.

 Early arrivers: Participants who are already in-country when accepted into the program will be eligible for only half the applicable round-trip airfare.

-Other requirements: All participants must attend a minimum of 50% of the forums, and a minimum of 50% of the havaks, acquire basic conversational fluency in Armenian, perform a minimum of 30 hours of volunteerism per week, and prepare a 1-2 page Continuing Involvement Proposal on how they plan to stay engaged in Armenian activities post volunteerism.
+Other requirements: All participants must attend a minimum of 50% of the forums, and a minimum of 50% of the havaks, acquire basic conversational fluency in Armenian, perform a minimum of 30 hours of volunteerism per week, and prepare a 1-2-page Continuing Involvement Proposal on how they plan to stay engaged in Armenian activities post volunteerism.